 Watchstone is supportive of the principles embodied in the UK corporate governance code that was issued by the FRC in 2010 and updated in 2012.

 The Group has appointed non-executive directors to bring an independent view to The Board and to provide a balance to the executive directors.
-The Board of directors is comprised of two executive directors, four independent non-executive directors and chairman, Richard Rose.
+The Board of directors is comprised of two executive directors, two independent non-executive directors and chairman, Richard Rose.

 The Board meets monthly throughout the year, and meets at various times between these dates to discuss matters and agree actions on an ongoing basis.
 In preparation of each regular meeting, The Board receives a board pack with the information necessary for it to discharge its duties.
 The Board has responsibility for reviewing and approving The Group’s strategy, its financial plans, regulatory announcements, major items of expenditure, investments, acquisitions and disposals and the directors’ report and annual and interim financial statements.